SumanClimate/NCL_install_mac_arm64/README.md

        r = (iand(index, RMASK) / int(Z'0000FFFF')) / 255.\
        g = (iand(index, GMASK) / int(Z'000000FF')) / 255.\
      (modified "argb2ci.f" is available in this repository as "argb2ci.f", download and put at ncarg2d/src/libncarg_gks/bwi/)
+  4) vi ncarg2d/src/libncarg/conpack/CodeIftran
+     line 9669 will be replaced as CBUF(1:lbuf)=' '\
+     and line 9791 will be replaced as CBUF(1:LBUF)='0'\
+     (modified "CodeIftran" is available in this repository as "CodeIftran", download and put at ncarg2d/src/libncarg/conpack/)
   6)